sguox002/leetcode/leetcode-all.md

 generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out.

+<<-638	Shopping Offers    		52.1%	Medium
+given a list offers [na,nb,price], and [pricea,priceb] if buy separately. and target number [Na,Nb] you can use offers repeatedly. return the min cost to buy exactly the numbers.
+backtracking: with vector operations, could use dp for memoization ->>

 <<-698	Partition to K Equal Sum Subsets    		45.3%	Medium
 backtracking: since the length is small, we can use bitmask to indicate which one is used.
 complexity: will choose or not choose for one grouping.
 O(k2^n)